Ouest-France/cdp/README.md

     -d, --dry-run                                              Simulate execution.
     --altDeploymentRepository=<repository_name>                Use custom Maven Dpeloyement repository
     --build-context=<path>                                     Specify the docker building context [default: .].
+    --build-arg=<arg>                                          Build args for docker
     --command=<cmd>                                            Command to run in the docker image.
+    --chart-repo=<repo>                                        Path of the repository of default charts --use-chart=<chart:branch>                                 Name of the pre-defined chart to use.
+Format : name or name:branch
     --conftest-repo=<repo:dir:branch>                          Gitlab project with generic policies for conftest [default: ].
 CDP_CONFTEST_REPO is used if empty. none value overrides env var.
 See notes.
     --conftest-namespaces=<namespaces>                         Namespaces (comma separated) for conftest [default: ].
 CDP_CONFTEST_NAMESPACES is used if empty.
-    --create-default-helm                                      Create default helm for simple project (One docker image).
+    --create-default-helm                                      Create default helm for simple project (One docker image) [DEPRECATED].
     --create-gitlab-secret                                     Create a secret from gitlab env starting with CDP_SECRET_<Environnement>_ where <Environnement> is the gitlab env from the job ( or CI_ENVIRONNEMENT_NAME )
     --create-gitlab-secret-hook                                Create gitlab secret with hook
     --delete-labels=<minutes>                                  Add namespace labels (deletable=true deletionTimestamp=now + minutes) for external cleanup.